VogtRyan/Pisces/README.txt

 - H was SHA3-512;
 - KDF was PBKDF2, using HMAC-SHA3-512 as the generator, with 16384 iterations
   and a 256-bit salt; and,
-- R was 512 bits in length; I and J were 128 bits in length; and, S was 256 bits in length.
+- I and J were 128 bits each, K was 256 bits, R was 512 bits, and, S was 256 bits.

 In Pisces version 4,